anupmaharzn/intro-to-aws/amazon-EC2.md

 - while you are conneted to the instance, you can view it
     - in a browser: `` http://169.254.169.254/latest/meta-data/``
     - in a terminal window: ``curl http://169.254.169.254/latest/meta-data/``

+## Elastic Load Balancer

+- Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets and virtual appliances in one or more availability zone (AZ)

+    - `Application Load Balancer`
+        - ALB operates at the application layer(layer 7) of the OSI model and is best sutied for ditributing HTTP/HTTPS, gRPC,Websockets.
+        #img
+    - `Gateway Load Balancer`
+        - GLB is designed fro routing traffic to third-party secrity appliances like firewalls and intrusion detection systems.
+    - `Network Load Balancer`
+        - NLB operates at the transport layer (layer 4) and is designed for handling TCP,UDP and TLS traffic.

+## Application Load Balancer for EC2 instance

+- To create a load balancer using the AWS Management Console, complete the following tasks.

+ - Step 1: Configure a target group
+ - Step 2: Register targets
+ - Step 3: Configure a load balancer and a listener
+ - Step 4: Test the load balancer
+ #img

+Link for more detail: `https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html`

+- `Target Group`
+    - Target groupos route request to individual registered targets, such as EC2 instanaces,using the protocol and port numbers that you specify.
+    - Each target group is used to route requests to one or more registered targets.

+## AWS EC2 Auto Scaling